Orange-OpenSource/hurl/packages/hurl/README.md

 $ hurl --location foo.hurl
 ```

 will follow redirection for each entry in `foo.hurl`.
-You can also define option only for a particular entry with an `[Options]` section.
+You can also define an option only for a particular entry with an `[Options]` section.
 For instance, this Hurl file:

 ```hurl
 GET https://google.com